lejean2000/Kimberling/ReadMe.md

 ```
 ![](https://i.postimg.cc/WzQSTTw3/etc.png)

-There are some other helpful tools as well, but most are not documented yet.
+There are many other helpful tools as well, but they are not documented yet.